My Story

 A new perspective

-There were important losses, but what I learned from the struggle became both deeply grounding and very liberating.
-I learned that instead of blaming, shaming and over reacting to people in an effort to change people into who I thought they should be (which entrenches problems), I realized that it’s important to cherish people for who they are and are becoming.
-There are ways to discover, care about and engage with the real person behind defensiveness (including us).
-This creates the safety for people to reveal themselves, their aspirations and to take risks to grow into their potential.
+There were important losses, but what I learned from my struggles became both deeply grounding and very liberating.
+I learned that instead of blaming, shaming and over-reacting to people - in an extra effort to change people who (surprisingly) did not listen to me about who I thought they should be (which entrenches problems), I realized that it’s important to see and cherish people for who they are and are becoming.

-Through therapist training and life experience I’ve learned how to see - really see- the genuine person behind the defences, bluster and bravado - and how to cherish people in insightful ways that softens their defences, allowing for growth and deep, often delightful connection.
+Through therapist training and life experience I’ve learned how to see - really see - the genuine person behind the defences, bluster and bravado - and how to cherish people in insightful ways that softens their defences, allowing for growth and deep, often delightful connection.

 Do you relate to my struggle?